How We Got Here

 Compensation & Benefits

-• Paid Time Off: Paid vacation and sick time
+• Paid Time Off: Paid vacation for full-time staff and sick time for all staff

 • Retirement: 401(k) with employer match after the first year of employment